blockative/RegistryService/README.md

-# Basic Sample Hardhat Project
+# Basic Sample Blockchain Naming Serive Project

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
+This is sample project to demostrate blockchain naming service on polygon.

 Try running some of the following tasks: